artempyanykh/dotvim/README.md

-=== VIM configuration...
+### VIM configuration...

-... with Vundle as plugin manager and inclination for Ruby\Rail develpment
+... with inclination for Ruby\Rails development.

+For plugin management Vundle is used.